 How are the vaccines administered?

 Pneumovax 23 can be administered either subcutaneously or intramuscularly, while Prevnar 13 has to be administered intramuscularly.

-Remember, Pneumonia shots are different from flu shots in that you don’t have to get the vaccine yearly.
-Pneumonia vaccinations are based on risk factors and age, so be sure to talk to your doctor if you think you might need one.
+Remember: The recommendations for who should get a pneumonia vaccination are based on risk factors and age, so be sure to talk to your doctor if you think you might need one.
 You should be able to receive both Pneumovax 23 and Prevnar 13 at your local pharmacy.
-It may not require a prescription, depending on what state you live in, so be sure to reach out to your pharmacist for more information.
+Depending on which state you live in, these vaccines may not require a prescription.
+Be sure to reach out to your pharmacist for more information.

-For more information about these vaccinations, read more here at the CDC.
-If you are still stuck on which vaccine is best for you, be sure you have a conversation with your doctor.
+The CDC has more information about these vaccinations here.
+If you are still stuck on which vaccine you need, have a conversation with your doctor.

 We've sent a link to download the GoodRx mobile app to your phone.
 We were unable to send a link to your phone.

 We've sent a link to download the GoodRx mobile app to your phone.